ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ##### Hugepage setting
 default_hugepagesz=1G hugepagesz=1G hugepages=32

-The huge page setting is required for DPDK support which is commonly adopted in 5G networking.
-It reduces the TLB misses, improves performance by lowering memory overhead, and improves memory efficiency with larger and contiguous memory allocation.
+The huge page setting is required for DPDK (Data Plane Development Kit) support which is commonly adopted in 5G networking.
+It reduces the TLB (Translation Lookaside Buffer) misses, improves performance by lowering memory overhead, and improves memory efficiency with larger and contiguous memory allocation.

 ##### isolcpus=cpuX-cpuY
 The setting "isolcpus" is a kernel command line parameter that is used to isolate specific CPUs in a multi-CPU system, such that they are not used for general purpose processing.
 Instead, they are reserved for real-time or other special purpose tasks that require dedicated and predictable processing resources.